 - Wellcome Trust 4-Year PhD Programme in Developmental Mechanisms

-- apply for admission to the Department by the funding deadline
+- apply for admission to the Department by the appropriate

-- tick the box on the application form relating to the funding for which they would like to be considered
+- tick the box on the Applicant Portal application relating to the funding for which you would like to be considered.

 The University of Cambridge and Partner Institutes have a Doctoral Training Partnership (DTP) Grant from BBSRC, providing 4-year fully funded studentships under the four broad themes of Basic Bioscience Underpinning Health; Bioenergy and Industrial Biotechnology; Food Security; and World Class Underpinning Bioscience.

 UK and EEA students who meet the UK residency requirements will be eligible for a full BBSRC studentship.
 Students from EEA countries who do not meet the residency requirements may still be eligible for a fees-only award.
 EEA students eligible for a fees only award can apply for University wide funding schemes.
 Further information about eligibility and how to apply can be found here.